 It seemed to me the solution to the difficult sunken site was to create a slender single storey structure to form a “bridge” over accommodation below, with a concealed courtyard to bring light into a basement.
 The light could then spill through into a two storey rear structure, facing a walled garden.
 The front elevation was kept as simple as possible, using a grid of Cor-Ten fenestration & the roof was folded down the sides & finished in the same material.
 The metal was used to blend the building into the background & practicality of construction.
 This was chamfered to reduce the visual thickness of an insulated roof.
 We obtained design review approval & full planning permission under Paragraph 55 by MADE as being “innovative, raising architectural standards & enhancing its immediate setting”

 Our involvement finished at this stage..

-The house is in the long list of 20 for RIBA House of the Year 2019.
+The house was shortlisted of 9 for RIBA House of the Year 2019.

 Sketch by Adrian Baynes – Virtual modelling by John Thatcher